raphink/CV/README.md

 ## Live CV

-You can find the live versions of the CV on http://cv.raphink.info
+You can find the live versions of the CV on http://raphink.info

-## Skills Timeline

-A timeline of technological tools I have used can be found on http://cv.raphink.info/skills

 # How to build